KINGALVI/Snap-Bazaar/readme.md

 ## 🚀 Getting Started

-To run Snap Bazaar locally:
+To run Snap Bazaar locally you have to clone it :

 ```bash
 git clone https://github.com/KINGALVI/Snap-Bazaar.git